 “You learn so much in a short amount of time at the development bootcamp, and once you’re at Adobe you realize there is so much more to learn.” — Adriana Villagran, one of Adobe Digital Academy’s first students

 Through General Assembly’s Social Impact platform, we’re committed to creating partnerships and programs that enable affordable and accessible education, contribute to a diverse tech talent pipeline, and promote social mobility through careers in tech.
 In the coming weeks our San Francisco campus will host information sessions with more details about the program.
 This program in particular supports low-income students who make less than $30,000 per year and have had barriers to education and employment, including people of color and women.

-Last month, we released General Assembly’s first Student Outcomes Report.
-In it, third-party-verified data from our Immersive programs showed that 99% of GA graduates who participated in our Career Services program got a job in their field of study within 180 days of beginning their job search.
+Students in GA’s full-time Immersive programs who participate in our Career Services program work with career coaches to showcase their professional brand, hone their interview skills, and get one-on-one support throughout their job search.
 It’s because of our close partnerships with employers like Adobe that we can support our students in finding new career opportunities.

 “For many of our students, the time spent in General Assembly’s classrooms learning from experts and developing projects with peers is only part of the equation in becoming web developers,” says General Assembly’s Director of Social Impact Tom Ogletree.
 “The Adobe Digital Academy allows participants to get on-the-job training and mentorship from a leading technology company immediately after graduation.
 This sets graduates up for success as they launch careers that leverage their new technical, workplace, and interpersonal skills.”